 In Connecticut’s 2018 legislative session, lawmakers proposed two different bills establishing a state-wide individual mandate.
 One bill (CT HB 5039), pushed by Governor Dannel Malloy (D), mirrored the ACA’s individual mandate and would have assessed a penalty of 2 percent of income or $500 for failing to purchase insurance.
 The second bill (CT HB 5379), introduced by the House Insurance and Real Estate Committee, would have created a similar mandate, but with enforcement penalties set at 9.66 percent of income with a $10,000 cap.
 The second bill would also have allowed residents to put the same portion of income into a state-managed health savings account in lieu of paying the penalty.

 Criticism for these Connecticut bills came from both sides of the health care debate.
-Tom Swan, executive director for the Connecticut Citizen Action Group, argued that
+Tom Swan, executive director for the Connecticut Citizen Action Group, argued that any individual mandate must also come with a public health insurance option and that the bills failed to address the root causes of premium inflation: “the corporatization of healthcare.”
+Additionally, the Connecticut Association of Health Plans expressed concerns over implementing a mandate absent other cost-reducing provisions of the ACA.

 In Maryland, legislators filed two bills (MD SB 1011 & MD HB 1167) that would have established an individual mandate.
 Unique among other proposals, however, is where penalty revenue in these bills would be allocated.
 As opposed to depositing the money in the state’s general fund, Maryland lawmakers want to create “health insurance down payments.”
 According to the legislation, the state would first see if there is a health insurance option that would be completely covered by a combination of the down payment and any available tax credits.
 If there is no such option, the state would deposit the money into an interest-generating account that could be used to purchase insurance during the next enrollment period.